santisbon/reference/src/rpi.md

 shasum -c Orangepi3b_1.0.0_ubuntu_jammy_server_linux5.10.160.img.sha
 ```

-## Option A: Cloud native
+## Setup

 ### Overview

-This is the repeatable, flexible option.
+This is the cloud native, repeatable option.
+If you want a one-off manual option, use Raspberry Pi Imager or Balena Etcher (`brew install --cask [raspberry-pi-imager | balenaetcher]`) to flash the image to the microSD card or SSD.

 !!! tip
     This lets you launch your Pi just like a cloud instance.
 Automatically upgrade the system, configure users, modify boot parameters, install software, run commands on first boot, among other things.
 Recommended when setting up multiple Pis or installing Kubernetes.